se-edu/learningresources/contents/testing/integration-testing.md

 You are ready to work on your integration testing!
 Here are some resources to help you along the way:

-- [Dos and donts of integrationo testing](https://www.fogbugz.com/blog/9-integration-testing-dos-and-donts/).
+- [Dos and donts of integration testing](https://www.fogbugz.com/blog/9-integration-testing-dos-and-donts/).
 This article shows further advices on specific details to take note when writing your own integration test.

 - [Other testing tools to start your integration testing](https://www.softwaretestinghelp.com/integration-testing-tools/).
 Depending on your application, you can refer to more tools which can assist you in getting started with integration testing.